 - Blood tests—to look for chemical imbalances

-- Electrocardiogram (EKG)—to check your heart's electrical activity
+- Electrocardiogram (EKG)—to check for abnormal heart rhythms

 - Drug screening—to check for drug use